-(1) "GAAP" means generally accepted accounting principles that are accepted in the United States of America.
+(1) "GAAP" means generally accepted accounting principles [generally] that are accepted in the United States of America.

-(2) "GAAS" means generally accepted auditing standards, which are systematic guidelines used by auditors when conducting audits of an entity's financial records in the United States of America.
+"GAAS" means generally accepted auditing standards, which are systematic guidelines (2) used by auditors when conducting audits of an entity's financial records in the United States of America.

-(3) "GAGAS" means generally accepted government auditing standards, or the most recent revision of the yellow book issued by the comptroller general of the United States.
+[(2)] (3) "GAGAS" means generally accepted government auditing standards, or the most recent revision of [government auditing standards] the yellow book issued by the comptroller general of the United States [vellow book].

-- (4) "GASB" means governmental accounting standards board. - (5) "GSD" means the New Mexico general services department. - H. Definitions beginning with the letter "H": - (1) "HED" means the New Mexico higher education department. - (2) "HSD" means the New Mexico human services department. - (3) "HUD" means the United States department of housing and urban development. - I. Definitions beginning with the letter "I": - (1) "Independence" means both:
+"GAO" means the government accountability office, a division of the OSA.]
+(3) (4) "GASB" means governmental accounting standards board.
+"GAAS" means auditing standards generally accepted in the United States of America.]
+(5) [(6)] (5) "GSD" means the New Mexico general services department.
+"GRT" means gross receipts tax.]
+(7)

+- - H. Definitions beginning with the letter "H":

+"HED" means the New Mexico higher education department.
+(1)

+(2) "HSD" means the New Mexico human services department.

+"HUD" means the United States [(US)] department of housing and urban development.
+(3) Definitions beginning with the letter "I": I.

+["IPA" means the independent public accountant performing professional services for (1) agencies and local public bodies.

+"IRC" means internal revenue code.]
+"Independence" means both: (2)